Hafez al-Assad: Consolidating power

+Assad quickly and successfully consolidated his power in what became known as Assadization.
+Assad was able to do it thanks to Al-Jama'a, an informal group of Assadist men that formed in the 1960s and remained loyal to Assad, helping him rise to the very top of power.
 According to Patrick Seale, Assad's rule "began with an immediate and considerable advantage: the government he displaced was so detested that any alternative came as a relief".
 He first tried to establish national unity, which he felt had been lost under the leadership of Aflaq and Jadid.
 Assad differed from his predecessor at the outset, visiting local villages and hearing citizen complaints.
-The Syrian people felt that Assad's rise to power would lead to change; one of his first acts as ruler was to visit Sultan Pasha al-Atrash, father of the Aflaqite Ba'athist Mansur al-Atrash, to honor his efforts during the Great Arab Revolution.
+The Syrian people felt that Assad's rise to power would lead to change; one of his first acts as ruler was to visit Sultan al-Atrash, father of the Aflaqite Ba'athist Mansur al-Atrash, to honor his efforts during the Great Arab Revolution.
 He made overtures to the Writers' Union, rehabilitating those who had been forced underground, jailed or sent into exile for representing what radical Ba'athists called the reactionary classes: "I am determined that you shall no longer feel strangers in your own country."
 Although Assad did not democratize the country, he eased the government's repressive policies.
+Assad was approved as president in a referendum on 12 March 1971 and was formally inaugurated on 14 March.
+He became the only ruler of Syria who came from a peasant family, which added to his initial popular support.
+In later years, Assad often cited his peasant origins as evidence of his closeness to the people, especially when he was attacked by his opponents.